M0chaCat/Hackintosh-laptop/README.md

 # Hackintosh-laptop
-my hackintosh EFI i use for school
+my hackintosh EFI i use for school, it runs MacOS 11.2 Big Sur

 Its for a dell inspiron 15 7547